View Document Text

 Typically, our clients are investing for the purpose of keeping a sustainable cash flow throughout their joint

 life expectancy.
-In order to give them a higher probability of accomplishing this goal, our clients understand
+In order to give them a higher probability of accomplishing this goal, clients should

-the need to take some risk.
-To address this, we strive to achieve an appropriate balance between lower
+understand that investing involves risk.
+To address this, we strive to achieve an appropriate balance between

-volatility variability assets (such as bond funds) and long-term growth assets (primarily equity funds).
+lower volatility assets (such as bond funds) and long-term growth assets (primarily equity funds).
+Through our

-Through our consultative approach, our clients understand that even with a properly diversified portfolio the
+consultative approach, our clients understand that even with a properly diversified portfolio the equity

 Security Selection